NetApp-Learning-Services/gateway/README.md

 ## Description
 This operator uses Red Hat's [Operator-SDK](https://sdk.operatorframework.io) to scaffold a controller that manages an Storage Virtual Machines (SVMs) resources in an NetApp ONTAP cluster.

 The current version of the operator is v1beta2.
-V1beta2 migrated Operator-SDK to 1.34.1 and updated go dependencies to avoid critical warnings.
+V1beta2 uses Operator-SDK 1.34.1 and updated go dependencies to avoid critical warnings.

 The operator creates and updates:
 * an SVM,